 1. Find a pension provider

-Another of our favourite pension providers is MoneyFarm.
+Another great pension providers is MoneyFarm¹.
 This is a great choice if you want low fees as well as actual financial advice from a human – they’ll assign you your very own personal investment advisor who can advise you on the best pension plan for you!
 Oh and they can help you with lots of other types of savings accounts too, like ISAs, so you’ll be able to track them all in one place.
-What’s not to like?!
+Here's our MoneyFarm review.

 2. Pick a plan

 Now that you’ve chosen a pension provider, you’ll just need to go ahead and pick a pension plan – this basically just outlines how your money will be looked after, what fees you’ll pay and what funds your money will be invested in.
 Most pension providers will have a few options!

 Don’t worry, your pension provider will make it easy to pick a plan – normally, it’ll be to do with how old you are and how long there is before you retire.